raviqqe/qnd.tf/README.md

 ## Contributing

-Please send issues about any bugs, feature requests or questions, or pull requests.
+Please submit issues of any bugs, feature requests or questions, or pull requests.